The Complete SEO Checklist [UPDATED for 2023]

-Search engine optimization (SEO) is a broad discipline where it can be easy to get stuck or caught up in details.
+Search engine optimization (SEO) is a broad discipline that can get stuck or caught up in details.

 Sure, the specifics matter – but a top-down approach with a comprehensive strategy to keep you on track is essential.

-So in this column, you’ll find a full SEO checklist to help you craft an SEO strategy built for your unique needs.
+So in this column, you’ll find a full SEO checklist.
+It will help you craft an SEO strategy built for your unique needs.
 You’ll work through key considerations for:

 You’ll want to keep these factors that make up a good website in mind, too.
 Have your content, UX, IT, and other marketing resources ready to join you on your SEO journey for the best possible outcomes.